SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 Okay, so now you’ve got your keywords.
 Where do you put them?

-Here’s the quick & dirty checklist:
+Here’s the quick checklist:

-✔ Page Titles & Headings – Your homepage, service pages, and blog titles should include your main keyword(s).
+Page Titles & Headings – Your homepage, service pages, and blog titles should include your main keyword(s).

-✔ Image Names & Alt Text – Instead of uploading a file named “IMG123.jpg”, rename it “branding-tips-women-entrepreneurs.jpg” so Google actually knows what it is.
+Image Names & Alt Text – Instead of uploading a file named “IMG123.jpg”, rename it “self-care-tips-for-anxiety-relief.jpg” so Google actually knows what it is.

-Extra Sexy Tip: If you’re on WordPress, install Yoast SEO—it’ll literally tell you if your SEO is on point.
+Extra Tip: If you’re on WordPress, install Yoast SEO—it’ll literally tell you if your SEO is on point.
 I’m not a huge WordPress fan, but that is a topic for another day.

 Step 4: Start Blogging like it’s 2001 (Even If Writing Isn’t Your Thing!)

-I swear, whenever I suggest adding a blog people look at me confused like WTF who has a blog anymore.
+I swear, whenever I suggest adding a blog people look at me confused like who has a blog anymore.

-Step 5: Hook yourself up with Backlinks
+Step 5: Get some Backlinks

 Backlinks are when another website links to yours, and Google sees it as a vote of confidence.
 The more quality backlinks you have, the higher you rank.
 It’s also one of the most important ranking factors, so don’t ignore this one.